wasamasa/eyebrowse/README.rst

 About
 -----

-``eyebrowse`` is a global minor mode for Emacs that allows you to manage your window configurations in a simple manner.
+``eyebrowse`` is a global minor mode for Emacs that allows you to manage your window configurations in a simple manner, just like tiling window managers like i3wm with their workspaces do.
 It displays their current state in the modeline by default.
 The behaviour is modeled after `ranger <http://ranger.nongnu.org/>`_, a file manager written in Python.